-In order to embrace growth mindset, the APF way, leaders and HR teams should realize that the transactional HR is outdated, and they need to move from standardized, compliance-oriented function to a more strategic, adaptive and personalized processes and Agile HR practices.
+In order to embrace a growth mindset, the APF way, leaders and HR teams should realize that transactional HR is outdated, and they need to move from a standardized, compliance-oriented function to a more strategic, adaptive, and personalized processes and Agile HR practices.

 HR practitioners and teams should embrace the agile mindset, Agile HR principles & values, and elicit behaviors that are conducive for building agile teams and organizations.

 They need to serve as key change champions in agile transformations.
 The tabular column outlines the difference between traditional HR and Agile HR (Exhibit 2).

 |Structure||Hierarchical structure||Flat structure|